DonDxDy/odoo/doc/howtos/rdtraining/07_basicviews.rst

 **Reference**: the documentation related to this topic can be found in :ref:`reference/orm/domains`.

-In Odoo, domains are values that encode conditions on records.
-A domain is a list of criteria used to select a subset of a model's records.
-Each criteria is a triple with a field name, an operator and a value.
+In Odoo, a domain encodes conditions on
+records: a domain is a list of criteria used to select a subset of a model's records.
+Each criterion is a triplet with a *field name*, an *operator* and a *value*.
+A record satisfies a criterion if the specified field matches the value using the operator.

 For instance, when used on the *Product* model the following domain selects all *services* with a unit price over *1000*::

     [('product_type', '=', 'service'), ('unit_price', '>', 1000)]

-By default criteria are combined with an implicit AND.
+By default criteria are combined with an implicit AND, meaning *every* criterion needs to be satisfied for a record to match a domain.
 The logical operators ``&`` (AND), ``|`` (OR) and ``!`` (NOT) can be used to explicitly combine criteria.
 They are used in prefix position (the operator is inserted before its arguments rather than between).
 For instance, to select products 'which are